isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     int local = 42;

     // Want a reference to local.
-    // Note, that after program exits this scope,
+    // Note that after program exits this scope,
     // local no longer exists, therefore
     // process() call will have undefined behavior! thread_pool.queue_work([&] { process(local); });